itchyny/lightline.vim/README.md

     return winwidth('.') > 60 ? lightline#mode() : ''
   endfunction
 ```
-When the window width is too narrow, the mode component and the file information component collapse.
+When the current window width is narrow, the mode component and the file information component collapse.
 For example, the [gundo](https://github.com/sjl/gundo.vim) buffer is narrow.

 Before: